CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 <img src="../../assets/running/gui_EGN.PNG"/>

+**Tone Controls** (applied before or independently of EGN):

+1. `Tone Gamma [0.1–3.0]`: Apply gamma correction to mid-tone brightness.
+    - `1.0`: No correction (default).
+    - `< 1.0`: Brighten mid-tones.
+    - `> 1.0`: Darken mid-tones.

+2. `Tone Gain [0.0–3.0]`: Linear brightness multiplier applied to all intensities.
+    - `1.0`: No correction (default).
+    - `> 1.0`: Brighten overall intensity.
+    - `< 1.0`: Darken overall intensity.

+**Empirical Gain Normalization (EGN)**:

-1. `Empirical Gain Normalization (EGN)`: Option to do Empirical Gain Normalization (EGN) to correct for sonar attenuation.
+3. `Empirical Gain Normalization (EGN)`: Option to do Empirical Gain Normalization (EGN) to correct for sonar attenuation.

-2. `EGN Stretch`: Specify how to stretch the pixel values after correction:
+4. `EGN Stretch`: Specify how to stretch the pixel values after correction:
     - `None`: Do not apply stretch.
     - `Min-Max`: Stretch to global minimum and maximum.
     - `Percent Clip`: Do percent clip [Recommended]

-3. `EGN Stretch Factor``
+5. `EGN Stretch Factor`
     - If `Percent Clip` is selected, the value supplied to `EGN Stretch Factor` specifies percent of the histogram tails to clip.
 This is similar to the [stretch function](https://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/stretch-function.htm) provided by ArcGIS.

 ### Step 8
+Configure global export options that apply to all image outputs.

+1. `Export 16-bit TIFFs`: When checked, sonogram tiles and georectified imagery are exported as 16-bit grayscale TIFFs instead of 8-bit images.
+This preserves the full dynamic range of the sonar data and is recommended for quantitative analysis.
+    - Requires `Image Format` (Step 9) to be set to `.tif`.

+2. `Colormapped RGB uses 8-bit channels`: When a colormap is applied, the resulting RGB image uses 8-bit channels per channel (standard 24-bit color).
+Uncheck only if you need 16-bit color channels per channel (uncommon).
+Enabling this keeps file sizes smaller.

+{: .g2k }
+> *16-bit TIFF export was added in v5.2.0.*

+### Step 9
 Decide if raw (waterfall) sonograms should be exported.

 {: .g2k }